littlebutt/streamcpy/README.md

 g = gen()

 Stream.of(g)
-    .map(lambda x: x * X)
+    .map(lambda x: x * x)
     .for_each(lambda x: print(x))

 # OR

 Stream.of(open("foo.txt", 'r'))
-    .map(lambda x: x * X)
+    .map(lambda x: x * x)
     .for_each(lambda x: print(x))
 ```

 ## Contribution

 Welcome to contribute to the project.
-The project is written in C. If you cannot understand Python's C API, you can reference the code in __python__ package.
+The project is written in C. If you cannot understand Python's C API, you can refer to the code in __python__ package.
 It is the streamcpy implemented in python but will not be packed in the package.
 Here is the detailed description for each directory or file:

+- benchmark: a roughly comparison between Python and C++ (*Python wins*)
 - build: the built file of the package (`.pyd` for Windows and `.so` for Linux or Mac)
 - modules: the source code for streamcpy in C
 - python: the source code for streamcpy in python and only for reference